sdroege/gstreamer-rs/README.md

 While being C-centric, it explains all the fundamental concepts of GStreamer and the code examples should be relatively easily translatable to Rust.
 The API is basically the same, function/struct names are the same and everything is only more convenient (hopefully) and safer.
+The Rust APIs are annotated with `#[doc(alias = "c_function_name")]`, so you can search for a C function name in this documentation and find the corresponding Rust binding.

 In addition there are [tutorials](https://gstreamer.freedesktop.org/documentation/tutorials/) on the